Mother wants answers, justice after teacher accused of breaking 3-year-old’s leg - NewsBreak

 PENSACOLA, Fla. ( WKRG ) — More than a month after investigators say a child’s femur was broken at the hands of her teacher, a family still has unanswered questions.

 “I play the scenario over and over again in my head every day,” the child’s mother Leah Owen said Monday.
-“I just can’t understand how that could happen.”ALSO ON WJBF: Domestic violence suspect barricaded in Aiken County home
+“I just can’t understand how that could happen.”Family offers $1,000 reward after dog found shot to death

 In mid-January, Owen received a call no parent wants to hear.